J1marotta/Twitterclone/README.md

 				This was caused because you can't put a form inside a table, so I removed my Table classes

 				Also fixed my button errors by forcing white on all btn classses with !important

+---

+Established color template for buttons
+-	red for delete
+- light blue for edit
+- orange to go Back
+- green to submit a tweet or edit.